 - American Board of Craniofacial Dental Sleep Medicine

 - American Academy of Dental Sleep Medicine

-We are one of the only offices in Washington who focuses and has genuine expertise in TMJ disorders, sleep disorders, and craniofacial and headache pain.
-In fact, Dr. Giesy is the only dentist in the Pacific Northwest with 2 Board Certified Diplomat certifications in Craniofacial Pain (TMJ) and Dental Sleep Medicine.
+We are one of the few offices in Washington that focuses and has expertise in TMJ disorders, sleep disorders, and craniofacial and headache pain.
+In fact, Dr. Giesy was one of the first dentists in the Pacific Northwest with two Board Certified Diplomat certifications in Craniofacial Pain (TMJ) and Dental Sleep Medicine.